Tomaso Poggio/Director, MIT Intelligence Initiative

 MIT Department of Brain and Cognitive Sciences

-Tomaso Poggio (laughs): No. Our research at the center of Brain and Cognitive Sciences at MIT attempts to go beyond the applications of machine learning and is trying to understand intelligence and how the brain produces intelligence.
-What we will not see in the next five to ten or even thirty years, is that machines are as intelligent as one of us – hereby I mean indistinguishable from a human being.
-Understanding the brain is one of the greatest challenges in science today, together with the problem of understanding the origin of the universe, the origin of life, the nature of space and time and the structure of matter.
-But I think once we make progress in understanding intelligence and we therefore can make ourselves smarter or create machines that help us to think better, then it will be easier to solve all other big problems in science.
-So I think this is the primary problem: understanding intelligence – how the brain generates it and how to replicate it in machines.
+Tomaso Poggio (laughs): Very low.
+Our research at the center of Brain and Cognitive Sciences at MIT attempts to go beyond the applications of machine learning and is trying to understand intelligence and how the brain produces information.
+What we will not see in the next five to ten or even thirty years, is that machines are as intelligent as one of us – with this, I mean indistinguishable from a human being.
+Understanding the brain is one of the most significant challenges in science today, together with the problem of understanding the origin of the universe, the source of life, the nature of space and time, and the structure of matter.
+But I think once we make progress in understanding intelligence and we can make ourselves smarter or create machines that help us to think better.
+It will be easier to solve all the other big problems in science.
+So I guess this is the primary problem: understanding intelligence – how the brain generates it and how to replicate it in machines.
 It also means understanding ourselves in a very particular sense.
-It´s an ambitious task mankind has been after from a philosophic point of view, for at least 2000 years.
+Humanity has been after this ambitious task – from a philosophic point of view – for at least 2000 years.

-What are the biggest changes in our daily lives during the next 10 to 15 years, that we can expect, concerning the findings in the field of artificial intelligence?
+What are the most significant changes in our daily lives during the next 10 to 15 years, that we can expect, concerning the findings in the field of artificial intelligence?

 Orcam, for example, developed a system to help visually impaired people with macula degeneration.
-They produce glasses that will read, speak and recognise objects.
+They produce glasses that will read, speak, and recognize objects.
 Those glasses will be on sale in the US in a couple of months.

-Over the next decade many more applications like this will penetrate our daily lives, systems that can drive a car, speech recognition, systems that can translate from one system to another and many more.
-But all of them are at human level performance only in a narrow domain of intelligence, none can really be called intelligent as they only cover a fragment of the human intelligence.
+Over the next decade, many more applications like this will penetrate our daily lives, systems that can drive a car, speech recognition, systems that can translate from one system to another, and many more.
+But all of them are at human-level performance only in a narrow domain of intelligence; none can be called intelligent as they only cover a fragment of human intelligence.

 Do we face risks by applying these systems and relying on them?